Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: Discussion and Outlook

 after some finite number of channel uses, or at least comes very close to it.
 If that was the case, one could bound $\ell$ by a constant and would remove the dependence on $n$ in \eqref{eq:cor_seq_par}.
 However, note that the supremum in \eqref{eq:discussion_amortized} goes over arbitrarily large reference systems $R$ and hence does not need to be achieved, and we are not aware of any bounds on the system size $R$ to get close to the optimum value.
 Alternatively, since $D^A(\E\|\F) = D^{\text{reg}}(\E\|\F)$ also a bound on the speed of convergence of the regularized channel divergence would do, which we are however also not aware of (Ref.~\cite{fawzi_defining_2021} proves such a bound for the sandwiched \renyi divergence, which unfortunately cannot be extended straightforwardly to relative entropy).
-Hence, for now we have to assume that $\ell$ can in general be $n$, and that to adequately simulate a sequential strategy with $n$ channel uses, one might need to employ more than $n^2$ parallel channel uses to keep the error term in our bound small.
+Hence, for now we have to assume that $\ell$ can in general be $n$, and that to adequately simulate an adaptive strategy with $n$ channel uses, one might need to employ more than $n^2$ parallel channel uses to keep the error term in our bound small.

-While our result becomes quite powerful in the asymmetric asymptotic setting, \autoref{thm:seq_par} can in principle be applied for any combination of type I and II errors.
-Hence, it could be interesting to apply it to scenarios where the type I error decays with $m$, say as $\alpha_P = 2^{-k m}$ for some constant $k$.
-In this case, one would want to apply \eqref{eq:thm_seq_par}, to have at least a chance of the error term being bounded, however -- depending on $k$ -- the corresponding condition \eqref{eq:thm_seq_par_bound_m} might not always be fulfilled.
+While our result becomes quite powerful in the asymmetric asymptotic setting, \autoref{thm:seq_par} can in principle be applied for any combination of type~I and II errors.
+Hence, it could be interesting to apply it to scenarios where the type~I error decays with $m$, say as $\alpha_p = 2^{-k m}$ for some constant $k$.
+In this case, one would want to apply \eqref{eq:thm_seq_par}, to have at least a chance of the error term being bounded; however -- depending on $k$ -- the corresponding condition \eqref{eq:thm_seq_par_bound_m} might not always be fulfilled.
 It would be interesting to see whether this condition on $m$ could perhaps be relaxed, to allow for a wider range of $k$ in this specific scenario.

-As mentioned already in \autoref{remark:relation_to_second_order}, our bounds could be significantly tightened if we were able to employ second order expansions, which however requires controlling the variance of the relative entropy $V(\rho_n\|\sigma_n)$ in $n$, which we are unable to do.
-This seems to be again related to the strong converse problem, as second order expansions for the hypothesis testing relative entropy imply the strong converse property.
+As mentioned already in \autoref{remark:relation_to_second_order}, our bounds could be significantly tightened if we were able to employ second-order expansions, which however requires controlling the variance of the relative entropy $V(\rho_n\|\sigma_n)$ in $n$, which we are unable to do.
+This seems to be again related to the strong converse problem, as second-order expansions for the hypothesis testing relative entropy imply the strong converse property.
 Already for the parallel case, if one was able to show